The-arcane/pickle-admin/src/db_schemas/advertisement_placement_update.md

 CREATE INDEX IF NOT EXISTS idx_ad_placements_type_id ON public.advertisement_placements(type_id);

--- Step 2: Update existing placements to assign them to a type.
+-- Step 2: Update existing placements to assign them to a type using subqueries -- This is a safer way that does not assume the IDs for 'web' and 'mobile'.
--- Assumes 'web' has id=1 and 'mobile' has id=2 in advertisement_types table.

 -- Assign mobile placements
 UPDATE public.advertisement_placements
-SET type_id = 2 -- mobile
+SET type_id = (SELECT id FROM public.advertisement_types WHERE type_name = 'mobile')
 WHERE id IN (1, 2, 3); -- Home Screen Banner, Booking Confirmation Pop-up, Profile Page Footer

 -- Assign web placements
 UPDATE public.advertisement_placements
-SET type_id = 1 -- web
+SET type_id = (SELECT id FROM public.advertisement_types WHERE type_name = 'web')
 WHERE id IN (4, 5, 6); -- Dashboard Sidebar, Login Page Banner, Global Footer